NoeltHS/Test/staff-information/policies.md

 ---
 # Policies
 {: .no_toc }
-Here, community members can find some of BloxStreet's policies.
+Below, community members can find some of BloxStreet's policies.

 ## Table of Contents
 {: .no_toc .text-delta }